open/close all folders

 - The Chew Toy: Not that he deserves it, considering he's one of the sweetest characters of this show.

 - Extreme Doormat: Usually to Plucky's antics.

-- Interspecies Romance: He has dated Fifi a few times.
+- Interspecies Romance: He has dated Fifi, a skunk, a few times.

 - Nice Guy: Like Porky Pig.